What is a Life Cycle Assessment? LCA

 As consumers become increasingly environmentally conscious, businesses must prioritize sustainability to remain competitive.

-Life cycle assessment (LCA) is a method of evaluating the environmental impacts of a product or service over its entire life cycle, from raw material extraction to disposal.
+Life cycle assessment (LCA) evaluates a product's environmental impacts throughout its life cycle, from raw material extraction to disposal.

-The goal of LCA is to identify and quantify the environmental impacts of a product for reporting purposes and to support sustainability initiatives.
+The life cycle assessment aims to identify and quantify a product's environmental impacts for reporting purposes and to support sustainability initiatives.

-How to use Data Analytics to estimate the environmental impact of the cheap t-shirt you bought in this fast-fashion retail store?
+How to use data analytics to estimate the environmental impact of the cheap t-shirt you bought in Zara?

-It requires data from multiple sources to follow the impact of your products along the value chain until the end of life.
+You need data from multiple sources to track the impact of your products along the value chain until their end of life.

 Resources Usage and CO2 Emissions along the Value Chain — (Image by Author)

-In this article, we will try to understand how advanced data analytics tools can support Life Cycle Assessment (LCA) by extracting and processing data from multiple systems to perform diagnostics and simulate scenarios.
+This article shows how data analytics can support Life Cycle Assessment (LCA) by extracting and processing data from multiple systems to perform diagnostics and simulate scenarios.

 I. Assessment in four steps